 Online colleges can be regionally accredited, just as on-campus programs are accredited.
 Online universities and colleges also undergo the same rigorous accreditation process.
 The U.S. Department of Education website provides all the accreditation information of postsecondary institutions offering online Bachelor’s Degree in Business Administration.
 The Database of Accredited Postsecondary Institutions and Programs contains the list of accredited online schools.

 To ensure that higher education institutions offer a globally acceptable quality of education is the main goal of accreditation.
 These regulatory mechanisms are put in place to protect your interest.
 Online students also receive the same diploma as on-campus learners.
 An accredited online Bachelor’s Degree in Business Administration program will be recognized in all parts of the world.
+Further, you can use it as a stepping stone online master’s degrees in management programs for better-paying career prospects.

 As traditional learning is designed for optimum instruction process, online learning is also a byproduct of cautious design and planning of instruction with the application of an organized model for the design and development of instruction (Branch & Dousay, 2015).
 The curriculum of the traditional and online bachelor’s degree in business administration programs are essentially the same.
 Most of the subjects covered can be independently studied, and are ideal for an online course.